disclosure: affiliate links may be used in this post.

-This is my yucky Nashville Flea Market table from about 9 shopping trips ago.
-It has finger nail polish, shoe polish, glitter, and who knows what else on it.
+This is my oh so pretty white chalk paint table.
+I found it at the Nashville Flea Market about 9 shopping trips ago.
+It wasn’t white then.
+It had finger nail polish, shoe polish, glitter, and who knows what else on it.

-Rust-Oleum spray paint in Satin Lagoon, the same paint I used for my Create An Aged Mirror From Clear Glass project.
+Rust-Oleum spray paint in Satin Lagoon was the color of choice and Rustoleum is the same paint brand I used for my Create An Aged Mirror From Clear Glass project.

 I also lightly distressed the frames but I did them by hand with a small piece of 60 grit sandpaper.

 Do you use spray paint and if so what brand do you use?
 Am I wrong about the generic kind?
 Maybe you guys have some favorites.
 Do you like the vintage white table?